-During Lockdown, we are arranging alternative events on Tuesday afternoons starting at 2:00 pm using Zoom.
-See Dates for your Diary below.
+During Lockdown, we are arranging alternative events on the first and third Tuesday afternoon of each month, starting at 2:00 pm, using Zoom.
+See below for details.
 We will try to make a recording of each Tuesday Live available to view for two weeks following the event.
-See below for a link.

 |Dates for your Diary|

 |Tue Apr 20th||Tuesday Live - Two and half years in South Georgia.
 Jenny Bonner is a Chepstow U3A member, who, in 1958, embarked on what was truly, the adventure of a lifetime, when she and her 5 month old son travelled to the other side of the world to be with her husband, Nigel.
 Find out what life was like for a young family in this challenging and inspiring environment and hear how the family connection with South Georgia has been maintained to this day.|